Best mild hybrid cars UK

 Take a look at our top picks for the best mild hybrid cars to save your fuel in 2024

-The improvements in hybrid technology means that petrol and diesel engines can be made more efficient, and therefore can suit the ever-changing world in which we live.
+The improvements in hybrid technology mean that petrol and diesel engines can be made more efficient.

 One of the most popular types – aside from self-charging and plug-in hybrids (PHEVs) – are mild hybrids cars (MHEVs).

-These have a small battery to assist the engine in menial driving tasks such as overtaking and overall efficiency, boosting MPG ratings.
+These have a small battery to help the engine driving tasks such as overtaking and overall efficiency, boosting MPG ratings.

 But which are the best?
 Here are 10 of the best mild hybrid cars you should consider.